cryptometrics/cql/coinbase/README.md

 	// initialize the ticker object to channel product messages ticker := ws.Ticker("ETH-USD")

-	// StartStream this will start go routine that passes product messages
+	// start a go routine that passes product messages concerning ETH-USD currency
-	// concerning ETH-USD currency pair to a channel on the ticker struct. ticker.StartStream()
+	// pair to a channel on the ticker struct ticker.StartStream()
 	go func() {